screen

 }

-There is a utility program for extracting video maps from VSTARS configuration files; it is available from the vstars2vice releases page.
-Binaries for both Windows and Mac are available.
+• vstars2vice is available from the vstars2vice releases page.
 It is a command-line program: the first argument should be the path to a VSTARS configuration file and the second a path to an output file.

 Scenario Groups